 Making Free Phone Calls With Skype

 If you´re unfamiliar with it, Skype is a VoIP (Voice over Internet Protocol) app that allows you to make phone calls on your phone or laptop.
 Download the app, buy some credit if you need it, and you're good to go with phone calls from pretty much anywhere to pretty much anywhere.
-Since I travel with a laptop and a phone, I can have video calls with my family for free, no matter where I am in a the world.

 What About Sending a Postcard or Letter?